 If using thick-bottomed pot - Add 2.5 cups water to the washed dal and place it on medium heat, Keep an eye on it and cook for about 30-40 min till the dal becomes soft & mushy.

-Whisk the dal.
+If you are planning on eating dal chawal the same day, whisk the dal.
 You should not be able to see individual dal after whisking.

 Add 1 cup water to the cooked dal, follow with turmeric & mix well.
 The consistency of the dal should be thicker than that of a broth.